Summer Research Opportunities for Undergraduates

 - Harvard has various other souces of funding:

 2) You can also take advantage of the splendid PRISE Program, which offers housing along with social and educational events.
 You are strongly encouraged to apply.
 Note that the deadline is fairly early: Tuesday, February 17, 2015.

-3) You should also seriously consider applying for a Herchel Smith Fellowship.
-The deadline is also early: Wednesday, February 12, 2014.
+3) You should also seriously consider applying for the Herchel Smith Fellowship.
+The deadline is also early: Wednesday, February 11, 2015.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the Funding Database for International Experience for available funds.